dluo96/gpu-programming/docs/kernel_matmul_cache_tiled.md

 - Regular DRAM is slow, so it would be nice if we could guarantee that data is in the cache when needed.
 - This would mean fewer memory related stalls and more computation per unit time.
 - On CUDA-enabled GPUs, a solution is to use **shared memory**: this is **user-managed L1 cache** that is **private per thread block**.
     - It is user-managed in the sense that the programmer must declare when variables are stored in shared memory.
+In other words, shared memory is something we have to allocate (similar to global memory).
+There are two options for how to do this:
+        - **Dynamic** allocation: at runtime, we decide how much shared memory to allocate.
+        - **Static** allocation: at compile time, we can allocate memory, but the compiler needs to know how much shared memory we will use.

+    - Although the latter can be easier to work with, it is not always possible because we might not need how much memory we need until at runtime.
+    - In the case of matrix multiplication however, we know it *a priori*, hence we can use **static** allocation.

 ### Cache tiled matrix multiplication
 - Suppose that the matrix `c` is the result of multiplying matrices `a` and `b`.